baregl/PlayBack/README.md

   - Transparently or just dumping all of them into a seperate directory before syncing?
 Use decrypted file times when dumping
   - Also sdmc:/Nintendo 3DS/*/title
-- Add support for multiple sync directories.
-  (For example on vita, so ur0 & ux0 can be synced, without the other partitions)
 - Ideas for ports
   - Wii/Wii U/Switch
   - PS2
     - Only memory cards?
 Memory cards & HDD?
-Only HDD, assuming that everyone uses OPL?
+Only HDD, assuming that everyone uses OPL for memory card saves?
 Even USB?
   - PS3/PS4
   - XBox (nxdk)/XBox 360
     - Xbox One doesn't yet have a homebrew scene